plippe/blog/_posts/2018-07-01-exercism-continuous-deployment.md

 git log --pretty="format:" -m --name-only -n1
 ```

 The above command should list all files affected by the latest commit.
-It works for merge commits, and squash merging.
-Rebase merging won’t work as it discards branch, and merge information.
+It works for merge commits and squash merging.
+Rebase merging won’t work as it discards branch and merge information.
 If you use rebase merging, you will have to find an alternative.

 The listed file paths can be piped to extract only exercise names.